Taxation of grants, scholarships and awards for merit

 2.13 Filing grants

-Payers of grants must report to the Tax Administration the grants, shcolarships and awards for merit that they have awarded to natural persons if the amount of the grant paid to a single recipient is at least €1,000 in a calendar year (Tax Administration’s decision on general information-reporting requirements, section 3).
+Payers of grants must report to the Tax Administration the grants, scholarships and awards for merit that they have awarded to natural persons if the amount of the grant paid to a single recipient is at least €1,000 in a calendar year (Tax Administration’s decision on general information-reporting requirements, section 3, in Finnish and Swedish, link to Finnish).

 Annual information returns on grants are always filed by the party that awarded and paid the grant.
 The grantor must file annual information returns on the grants they have awarded to natural persons even if the grant was paid to an account of a research institute, for example.
 The research institute is not the grantor or payer of the grant and it does not file an annual information return on the grant it manages (see section 2.12).